-The Applicant is requesting special exception approval from the ten-foot rule pursuant to E § 205.5 as evaluated against the criteria of E § 5201.
-The Applicant is requesting relief because Building A will extend twenty-one feet and eight and a half inches (21 ft.
-8.5 in.) past the rear wall of Building B. Building B complies with the ten-foot rule.
-Building A meets the criteria for special exception relief as follows:
+The Applicant is requesting special exception approval from the ten-foot rule pursuant to $E \S 205.5$ as evaluated against the criteria of $E \S 5201$.
+The Applicant is requesting relief because a portion of the Building will extend twenty-one feet and eight inches (21 ft.
+8 in.) past the rear wall of the building to the south.
+The proposal meets the special exception relief as follows: